 We can also accommodate families with children who wish to share a room.

-Group discounts are always a possibility, even with a group of just 5-6 people, for either our self-guided tours, our scheduled guided tours, or a private trip.
+Group discounts are always a possibility, even with a group of just 5-6 people, for either our self-guided tours or our scheduled guided tours.
+With a small group, you might also consider a private trip, which can be an affordable option with even a small group, and gives you ultimate flexibility in planning.
 Please ask if you are coming with a group.

 Switzerland is a huge playground for children, and they are very welcome on our tours.
 Many of our guided tours, especially the village-based tours and inn-to-inn combo tours, are particularly suited to families.
-Self-guided tours are a great option for families as well, and we can plan short walks, family-friendly hotels, and a wide array of activities that will be memorable for kids of all ages!
+Self-guided tours are a great option for families, and we can plan short walks, family-friendly hotels, and a wide array of activities that will be memorable for kids of all ages!
+My own kids have spent every summer in the Alps, and we’ve developed a lot of ideas about what works and what doesn’t, from choice of destination, accommodations, and activities.

 The tour price does not include the cost of air travel to Europe.
 If you’re flying from the US, you will need to leave a day early for arrival the next morning in Europe.
 For your return flight, plan to depart Europe the day after your tour ends, to allow for travel time to the airport.
 Most people will need to spend a night in their departure city when the tour ends and fly home the next day.
 If you would like help with this night, we have great choices for 3 and 4-star hotels in Zurich, Geneva and Lucerne.
 Ask about adding a final night when you’re signing up.
 The hotels we’ve chosen are some of the best we’ve found in these cities.
 They’re well-run, affordable, and in great locations.
 We book these last nights with breakfast only.
 They’re not guided, and you’ll be able to explore on your own for dinner before flying home.